luanrubensf/titanic-ml/README.md

 # titanic-ml

-Machine learning project to predict survival on the Titanic.
+A machine learning project to predict survival on the Titanic.
 Kaggle data set: https://www.kaggle.com/c/titanic